leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 ##### 1st Level
 ---
-###### Color Spray (illusion)
-You launch adazzling array offlashing, colorful light.
-Each creature in a 15-foot Cone originating from you must succeed on a Constitution saving throw or have the Blinded condition until the end of your next turn.

----
 ###### Expeditious Retreat (transmutation, concentration)
 You take the Dash action, and until the spell ends, you can take that action again as a Bonus Action.